johnny313/Iceberg_detection/README.md

 The code here is still very much in progress...

 ### Goals
--Learn more about convolutional neural networks for feature detection -Implement a range of convolutional neural network architectures in Tensorflow
+- Learn more about convolutional neural networks for feature detection
+- Implement a range of convolutional neural network architectures in Tensorflow